Cork (city): Food

-The city has many local traditions in food, including crubeens, tripe and drisheen, which were historically served in eating houses like that run by Katty Barry in the mid-20th century.
+The city has many local traditions in food, including crubeens, tripe and drisheen, which were historically served in eating houses like those run by Katty Barry in the mid-20th century.
 The English Market sells locally produced foods, including fresh fish, meats, fruit and vegetables, eggs and artisan cheeses and breads.
 During certain city festivals, food stalls are also sometimes erected on city streets such as St. Patrick's Street or Grand Parade.

+In September 2020, the food hall Marina Market was established in the docklands area of the city.
+A former warehouse, the Marina Market is an indoor, open-air space in which food vendors operate, and also incorporates an events space.
+One year later in September 2021, The Black Market opened in the Ballintemple area.
+The Black Market is a similar concept to the Marina Market.
+Izz Cafe, a Palestinian restaurant which opened in the city in 2019, has won several awards.

 Accent

 The Cork accent, part of the Southwest dialect of Hiberno-English, displays various features which set it apart from other accents in Ireland.
 Patterns of tone and intonation often rise and fall, with the overall tone tending to be more high-pitched than other Irish accents.
 English spoken in Cork has several dialect words that are peculiar to the city and environs.
 Like standard Hiberno-English, some of these words originate from the Irish language, but others through other languages Cork's inhabitants encountered at home and abroad.
 The Cork accent displays varying degrees of rhoticity, usually indicative of the speaker's local community.